Parliamentary.ai

 Description

-• Residential Energy Efficiency: A 20% increase in residential energy efficiency by 2020 (from a 2010 baseline).
+• Residential Energy Efficiency: A 20% increase in energy efficiency by 2020 (compared to 2010).

-• Commercial/Public Sector Energy Usage: A 10% decrease in energy usage by 2010 and a further 10% decrease by 2020 (from 2005 and 2010 baselines respectively).
+• Commercial & Public Sector Energy Use: A 10% reduction by 2010 and a further 10% reduction by 2020 (both compared to 2005 and 2010 baselines respectively).

-• Renewable Electricity Generation: 10% renewable electricity by 2010 and 20% by 2020.
+• Renewable Electricity Generation: 10% by 2010 and 20% by 2020.

-• Zero Carbon New Dwellings: All new dwellings built from 2016 onwards must be zero-carbon.
+• Zero-Carbon New Dwellings: All new dwellings built from 2016 onwards must be zero-carbon.

 Government Spending